-Employability is incorporated throughout the programme – not only by preparing for and undertaking a substantial work experience opportunity in your Year in Industry, but within modules, through ‘real world’ assessment methods, and tailored events.
+Employability is incorporated throughout the programme – not only by preparing for and undertaking a substantial work experience opportunity in your Year in Industry, but within modules, through ‘real world’ assessment methods and at tailored events.
 Many of our modules seek to develop practical skills – such as media writing, blogging, analysis of social media data and video-making – alongside academic skills.

 We are a friendly, close-knit Department with well-established systems to support you to make the most of your abilities.
 As such, we will get to know you and treat you as an individual, providing support and guidance from your very first day.